 Exhibit opening: "Weather Wisdom: Forecasting in the 19th Century," March 1, 2014

 "Weather Wisdom: Forecasting in the 19th Century."
-Included in the exhibit will be an assortment of 19th century scientific instruments used to measure wind velocity, atmospheric pressure, temperature and humidity.
+Included in the exhibit are assorted 19th century scientific instruments used to measure wind velocity, atmospheric pressure, temperature and humidity.
 "Weather Wisdom" will be open through February 15, 2015.

 Texas Independence Day Celebration, March 1-2, 2014

 Every year Washington-on-the-Brazos is the site for a giant party celebrating Texas birthday, bringing thousands of visitors out to join in the recognition of the adoption of the Texas Declaration of Independence.
 Festivities, sponsored by the Washington-on-the-Brazos State Park Association, include traditional crafts and music demonstrations, living history presentations, firing demonstrations, historical encampments, and commemorative programs.

 STARS (Students Thriving and Reaching Success), June 7, June 21, July 5, July 19, August 2, August 16, 2014

 STARS is a FREE program for selected students from Washington, TX, ages 6–10, on the first and third Saturdays in June, July and August, from 10:00 am to 12 noon.
 Parents are welcome to drop off their children and return at noon to pick them up.
 The program will provide a welcoming environment where students engage in a positive experience to a foster life-long appreciation for museums, history, learning and reading.
 Upon completion of the program, students will receive a certificate and will be recognized as “MUSEUM STARS” in a display at the Museum.
 Space is limited.
 To apply, click here.

 "H-E-B Fireworks on the Brazos," July 4, 2014